 When we return to our hotel, the balance of the day is at leisure.

-Or you can join us for an optional visit to Banteay Srei, one of the oldest and most beautifully preserved temple sites in Cambodia.
+Or you can join us for an optional tour of Banteay Srei, with a visit to a sugar palm village en route.
+Banteay Srei is one of the oldest and most beautifully preserved temple sites in Cambodia.
 Built in AD 967 in a rugged jungle, about 20 miles from Angkor, Banteay Srei means “Citadel of Women,” and it is recognized as a tribute to the beauty of women with bas-relief murals carved in painstaking detail out of sandstone.
 The temple is a favorite for its delicate designs, wonderful state of preservation, and small size in relation to the other Angkor temples.
 Our optional tour includes dinner at a local restaurant.

 Today our Trip Leader will take us into the heart of ancient Angkor, a holy city that took centuries to build and whose scale is still breathtaking today—it sprawls across an area of roughly six by 16 miles.
 The Khmer aristocrats who built the temples and monuments here between AD 800-1200 were motivated by their Hindu and Buddhist beliefs.